Jack Kirwan (rugby league): World War I

 World War I was well underway and Kirwan enlisted in the New Zealand Army on 26 June 1916 aged 20.
 He trained at the Featherston Military Camp before leaving New Zealand for Europe on 2 January 1917.
 Kirwan managed to play some rugby while serving.
 He played for the South Island New Zealand Forces Army team against the North Island on 4 May 1919 in a match his side won 10–6.
 Kirwan was stationed in Western Europe, predominantly France serving in the New Zealand Field Artillery.
 In December 1918 he was promoted to Bombardier.

-Tragedy struck Kirwan and his family in early January 1919 when his sister Anastasia passed away after contracting influenza during the tail end of the 1918 pandemic.
+Tragedy struck Kirwan and his family in early January 1919 when his sister Anastasia died after contracting influenza during the tail end of the 1918 pandemic.
 She had been caring for the sick during this time and was aged just 24.

 Kirwan was promoted again to corporal on 15 January after fighting in the war had ceased.
 While the New Zealand troops remained in Europe, Kirwan played rugby games for some of the NZ army teams which travelled around playing matches.
 One such match was played for the New Zealand Army team stationed at Sutton against the New Zealanders from Brocton in early April and he scored a try in a 22–0 win.

 On 16 November 1919 he boarded the Arawa to return to New Zealand, arriving home on 16 December 1919.
 He was then discharged having served for 3 years and 174 days in total including 2 years and 321 days overseas.

 Kirwan received the British War Medal and the Victory Medal.